 Can you remember back to your childhood days on the playground?
 You probably recall playing on slides, climbing on things, jumping on the Skywalker rectangle trampoline and just letting loose without a care in the world.
 Many of today’s playgrounds offer the same fun with some added bonuses.
-This post contains an impressive list of the world’s most amazing and creative playgrounds.
+This post contains an impressive list of the coolest playgrounds from around the world.
 Who knows, after reading through you might just decide to take a trip to one and relive your childhood all over again!

 1. Playtower, Playground, and Labyrinth at Swarovski Kristallwelten

 Location: Tirol, Austria

-The top of the coolest world playgrounds, Swarovski Kristallwelten is located in Tirol, Austria has a wide variety of play experiences scattered throughout four levels of the center.
-The playcenter includes a playtower, an indoor playground, and a labyrinth all designed by the architecture firm Snøhetta.
-The ground surfaces are child safe, they are made of non slip rubbery material that prevents most injuries, look for more information on https://www.softsurfaces.co.uk/ The playground itself sits within Swarovski Kristallwelten Wattens Museum where it is one of the main attractions.
+The top of the coolest world playgrounds, Swarovski Kristallwelten is located in Tirol, Austria and has a wide variety of play experiences scattered throughout four levels of the center.
+The playground includes a tower, an indoor play area, and a labyrinth, all designed by the architecture firm, Snøhetta.
+The ground surfaces are child safe and made of non-slip rubber material, which prevents common injuries.
+The playground itself sits within Swarovski Kristallwelten Wattens Museum, where it is one of the main attractions.

 2. Parque Gulliver

 Location: Valencia, Spain

 Parque Gulliver was inspired by Jonathan Swift’s Gulliver’s Travels, an 18th Century novel.
-The playground is built into a large sculpture of Gulliver himself, depicting a scene in which the character is tied down by an army of tiny people, called the Lilliputians.
-The design allows for many rounded edges for climbing and sliding and turns all its visitors into Gulliver’s little captors!
-The park opened in 1990 and draws crowds of all ages.
+The playground is modeled as a large sculpture of Gulliver himself, depicting a scene in which the character is tied down by an army of tiny people, called the Lilliputians.
+The design allows for many rounded edges that are great for climbing and sliding and turns all its visitors into Gulliver’s little captors!
+The park opened in 1990, and draws crowds of all ages to this day.

 3. Neptune Park

 Location: Saratoga Springs, Utah

 Neptune Park features a massive 30-foot pyramid that sits in the middle of a large playground.
-Inside the pyramid, there are ropes and netting used for climbing and catching those might slip.
-In addition to the central pyramid, there are swings, slides, and everyday playground equipment scattered throughout.
+Inside the pyramid, there are ropes and netting used for climbing and catching those who might slip.
+In addition to the central pyramid, there are swings, slides, and other everyday playground equipment scattered throughout.